idris-lang/Idris2/docs/source/backends/index.rst

 on the back end you are using.
 Currently, the Chez and Racket back ends support generating profile data.

-There are five code generators provided in Idris 2, and (later) there will be a system for plugging in new code generators for a variety of targets.
+There are five code generators provided in Idris 2, and there is a system for plugging in new code generators for a variety of targets.
 The default is to compile via Chez Scheme, with an alternative via Racket or Gambit.
 You can set the code generator at the REPL with the `:set codegen` command,